kidlj/awei/_wiki/lua.md

     a = Account
     Account = nil
+    print(a.balance) -- 100
+    print(a.deposit) -- function: 0x7f9eedc05440
-    a.deposit(20) -- ERROR: attempt to index a nil value
+    a.deposit(20) -- table.lua:4: attempt to index a nil value (upvalue 'Account')

 ### 方法